Today app and mobile advertising companies present the bulk of the digital advertising market.

 a form of advertising via mobile (wireless) phones or other mobile devices.
 It is a subset of mobile marketing.

-Types of Mobile Advertising Platforms
+Categories of Mobile Advertising Platforms

 - A Mobile Ad Server – is a web server that stores mobile ads and provides technological solution to manage and display these ads on various mobile apps and websites.
-They can also be known as ‘SSPs’ or “supply side platforms”

 Mobile Advertising Formats